 By clicking the peak of a selected day on the chart, you can immediately see what was posted then – it’s an effective way to understand which content is most interesting to the specific target audience.

 By creating a comparison group, you’ll quickly learn which profile has the highest engagement rate, and why.
-This is something you won’t be able to discover just by scrolling through your competitors’ profiles.
+This is something you won’t be able to discover just by scrolling through competitors’ profiles.

-How to check influencer engagement rate?
+How to check influencers’ engagement rates?

 It actually doesn’t matter whose Instagram profile you’d like to analyze more thoroughly, because in Sotrender you can track stats for any Instagram profile, including influencers.

 Apart from analyzing your own data, checking the engagement rate will be useful in the following scenarios:

 - When you consider working with an Instagram influencer and you have to decide who will be best for your brand.
 Checking influencers’ engagement rates should be one of the key factors you look at.

 - When doing competitor research.
 Is your competitors’ strategy more effective than yours?
 How do they engage their audience?
 Which of their posts are at the top?
 As Instagram competitor analysis is something that you should do regularly (e.g., quarterly), it’s worth considering automating this task.